Juhani

 Being up with irrelevant issues - Stagnation of the development of ISO 9001

-standard - Trivialities in the standards interpretation activity
+- Trivialities in the standards interpretation activity

-often ISO 9000 standards are being wrongly understood as obligatory requirements,
+Often ISO 9000 standards are being wrongly understood as obligatory requirements,

 to define those requirements.
 Also very misleading is often heard statement that